 Learn why you must mitigate your damages after an injury.
 Don’t let the insurance company cut your compensation for failure to limit your losses.

-If the insurance company (or the at-fault party’s lawyer in a lawsuit) can prove the injured party failed to limit their losses after an injury, the victim’s injury compensation can be reduced accordingly.
+If the insurance company (or the defendant’s attorney in a lawsuit) can prove you failed to limit your losses after an injury, your compensation can be reduced accordingly.

-Here we explain how mitigation works and what you can do to limit your losses after an injury.
+Here we explain how mitigation works and what you can do to validate your damages after an accident.

 How Mitigation Works in Injury Cases

 Insurers will examine your actions or inactions after an accident.
-They want to find out if you did everything you could to prevent further injuries or expenses after the accident.
+They want to find out if you did everything you could to prevent further injuries or expenses after the incident.

 If the insurer finds evidence that you failed to mitigate your costs, they’ll use that information against you during settlement negotiations or before a jury.

-Example: Mitigating Damages in a Slip and Fall Case
+Example: Failure to Mitigate Damages in a Slip and Fall Case

 Jennifer hurt her ankle after a slip and fall at the local amusement park.
 She immediately went to the emergency room, where they x-rayed her ankle.
 The physician and radiologist were unable to determine if her ankle was fractured because of the swelling.
 They advised her to stay off her feet and see her doctor in two days for another exam and x-rays.